Measuring the Mean Free Path of HI Ionizing Photons at $3.2\leq z\leq4.6$ with DESI Y1 Quasars: Data

 \subsection{Sample Selection}

 We select our sample of 12,595 quasars from the main survey, dark program of DESI Y1 observation.
 In particular, we apply the following selection rules: \begin{enumerate} \item $3.2\leq z\leq4.6$, where the redshift is determined by {\sc Redrock}.
 This range is set by our measuring method.
 As we will see in Section~\ref{sec3}, our method requires the stacking of spectra and the fitting of the spectrum below the restframe Lyman limit (912\,\AA).
 There is only a small number of $z>4.6$ quasars that meet the other rules, which was deemed insufficient for stacking.
 Below $z<3.2$, quasars have a very short spectrum below the restframe Lyman limit which is too little for robust fitting. \item ZWARN=0 to avoid problematic redshift determination, where ZWARN is one of the outputs of {\sc Redrock} \citep{2023AJ....165..144G, 2024AJ....168...58D, 2024AJ....167...62D}. \item Avoid broad absorption line (BAL) systems.
-Specifically, we require that the intrinsic absorption index (AI; \citealt{2002ApJS..141..267H}) and the balnicity index (BI; \citealt{1991ApJ...373...23W}) of \specnotation{C}{IV} and \specnotation{Si}{IV} are all zero, which are derived from the future Data Release 1 BAL catalog and calculated using the methods in \citet{2024MNRAS.532.3669F}. \item The signal-to-noise-ratio (S/N) estimated at restframe 1450-1470\,\AA\;is larger than 3.
-Following \citetalias{2009ApJ...705L.113P}, this rule is meant to decrease the variation in the stacking spectra.
+Specifically, we require that the intrinsic absorption index (AI; \citealt{2002ApJS..141..267H}) and the balnicity index (BI; \citealt{1991ApJ...373...23W}) of \specnotation{C}{IV} and \specnotation{Si}{IV} are all zero, which are derived from the future Data Release 1 BAL catalog and calculated using the methods in \citet{2024MNRAS.532.3669F}. \item The signal-to-noise-ratio (S/N) is larger than 3, {where S/N is estimated using the average pixel-level S/N at restframe wavelength range 1450-1470\,\AA.} Following \citetalias{2009ApJ...705L.113P}, this rule is meant to decrease the variation in the stacking spectra.
 We also construct other samples for S/N cut of 5, 7 and 10 to perform our following fitting procedures, and our results are shown to be insensitive to the selection of S/N cut. \end{enumerate}

 After selection, the official pipeline\footnote{\url{https://github.com/desihub/desispec}} is used to combine the three cameras.
 The galactic extinction is corrected both for flux and error to maintain S/N, using the extinction function in \citet{1989ApJ...345..245C} ($R_V=3.1$) and the dust extinction map in \citet{1998ApJ...500..525S}.
-Distributions of angular location, color and redshift of our sample are summarized in \autoref{fig1}.
+Distributions of angular location, color and redshift of our sample are summarized in \autoref{fig1}. {For comparison, we also list the measurements without this correction in Table~\ref{tab1}, which mostly show a difference less than $1\sigma$ and do not have a significant impact on the fitting.
+Therefore we will not use these measurements in what follows.}